sveltejs/v2.svelte.dev/blog/2017-09-05-the-zen-of-just-writing-css.md

 So the JavaScript community rolled up its sleeves and got to work.
 Over the last couple of years, there's been a Cambrian explosion of libraries aimed at making CSS behave, collectively referred to as *CSS-in-JS*.

 What you might not realise is that **the biggest problems with CSS can be solved without CSS-in-JS**.
 Without those problems, writing CSS isn't just tolerable — it's enjoyable.
-And you don't have to find solutions to the problems that CSS-in-JS introduces.
+And you don't have to find solutions to the additional problems that CSS-in-JS introduces.

-This article isn't in any way intended as criticism of the hard work the CSS-in-JS community has done, but rather to illustrate why an alternative approach — based on Single File Components — is so damn delightful.
+This article isn't in any way intended as criticism of the hard work the CSS-in-JS community has done.
+It's one of the most active corners of the JS ecosystem, and new ideas are springing up every week.
+Instead, my purpose is to illustrate why an alternative approach — based on Single File Components with real CSS — is so damn delightful.

 ## The biggest problem with CSS